 It is no secret that fossil fuels have a shelf life, which means there is less going around, though demand is at an all-time high.
 Sunlight, on the other hand, could be the world’s largest supplier of energy, and since it is abundant, it can be obtained cheaply.

-2. Solar Energy Can Run Your Entire Home
+2. Solar Panels Can Run Your Entire Home

 When it comes to solar panel installations, your home will be assessed and the number of panels and devices will be tailored to your lifestyle.
 You can quickly understand that a small home that doesn’t use much energy would require fewer panels than a large home that uses an abundance of energy.